 Analysing mobility in medieval England, Clark finds that people with names derived from jobs (Cook, Butler, Thatcher and so on) were more likely to move upwards, while those with names that derive from towns (including Baskerville, Pakenham and Walton) tended to move downwards.
 And not much changed after the industrial revolution.
 Surnames of Oxbridge graduates in the early 1800s, for instance, are three times as common among British MPs in the late 1900s.

 In the United States, tax return data for the top taxpayers was publicly reported in 1923–24.
 Nearly a century later, people with the same surnames as those who featured on the list are three to four times as likely to be doctors or lawyers, while those with lower-status names are underrepresented.
-People with the high-status surname Katz are twelve times as likely to be doctors and lawyers as those with the low-status surname Washington.
+People with the high-status surname Katz are twelve times as likely to be doctors or lawyers as those with the low-status surname Washington.

 In Japan, samurai surnames date back to before the 1868 Meiji restoration.
 Even today, they are overrepresented at least fourfold among doctors, lawyers, professors and writers.
 In China, Qing surnames overrepresented among the nineteenth-century elite are overrepresented among today’s corporate board chairs and government officials.
 In Chile, surnames overrepresented among landowners in the 1850s are still overrepresented among high-earning occupations.